crabmandable/zxorm/README.md

 add_subdirectory("./zxorm")
 ```

-Unfortunately I only `gcc` is supported.
+Currently only `gcc` 12 and `clang` 15 are tested and working on linux

-I don't have a Windows machine, and I haven't had time to make it work with clang.
+I don't have a Windows machine, and won't be adding support any time soon.
 ___
 ## Usage